-Call Toll-Free: 888.796.8763
+Call Toll-Free 888.796.8763

 This architecturally intricate monument was completed in 1943 in memory of our country’s third president and main writer of the Declaration of Independence, Thomas Jefferson.
 The bronze statue of Jefferson, which now resides inside the monument, was added in 1947.
-This memorial building’s design was inspired by classical architecture–a style which fascinated Jefferson, and which influenced his own architectural designs.
+This memorial building’s design was inspired by classical architecture–a style that fascinated Jefferson, and which influenced his own architectural designs.
 The Memorial is located on the Tidal Basin, giving visitors a scenic view of this man-made basin.

 The memorial brings to life this great man’s legacy through inscriptions with quotes from the Declaration of Independence, as well as other writings penned by Jefferson.
 Additionally, many interesting events are hosted at the Jefferson Memorial, such as an Easter Sunrise Service and the annual National Cherry Blossom Festival.

 Request a Customized Tour to Washington DC for your Group